-The resolution for this issue will change depending on whether you are working with Insane Mode on Office 365, or On-Premises.
+The resolution for this issue depends on whether you work with Insane Mode on Microsoft 365 or with SharePoint on-premises.

 - The permissions for '<USER>' were not copied because '<USER>' does not exist at the destination.

 - The group '<GROUP>' was not found at the destination.
 The selection group filter was reset to all users.

 - The group's owner '<USER>' cannot be found at the destination.
 The current user will be used instead.

 - The user '<USER>' could not be created/found at the destination.
 This is probably because the user was either deactivated or deleted in the Active Directory.

 - The user or group '<USER_OR_GROUP>' is required for this workflow and cannot be found at the source (or destination).

 - The owner of the term set could not be found at the destination.
 The current user has been assigned.

 - No owner was set on the Term Set.
 The current user has been assigned.